 Quick Answers for Clinicians

-Cardiac troponins (cTns) I and T (cTnI and cTnT) are the mainstays of diagnosis in acute coronary syndrome (ACS) and also have prognostic value.
-High-sensitivity troponin testing should be performed, if possible.
-Serum creatinine, B-type natriuretic peptide, N-terminal pro-B-type natriuretic peptide, and midregional pro-A-type natriuretic peptide may also provide prognostic value.
+Patients presenting with chest pain should be tested for cardiac troponins (cTns) I and T (cTnI and cTnT).
+These markers are the mainstays of acute coronary syndrome (ACS) diagnosis and also have prognostic value.
+If possible, high-sensitivity troponin testing should be performed.
+Serum creatinine, B-type natriuretic peptide, N-terminal pro-B-type natriuretic peptide, and midregional pro-A-type natriuretic peptide tests may also provide prognostic value.

-C-reactive protein (CRP) is a marker for acute phase inflammation (eg, autoimmune disease or infection) and is not used in acute coronary syndrome (ACS).
+C-reactive protein (CRP) is a marker for acute phase inflammation (eg, in relation to autoimmune disease or infection) and is not useful in the evaluation for acute coronary syndrome (ACS).
 High-sensitivity CRP (hsCRP) is sensitive enough to detect much lower levels of CRP, such as those present in patients with atherosclerosis.
 Thus, hsCRP can be used to stratify atherosclerotic cardiovascular disease risk in standard-risk individuals with borderline test results or individuals at intermediate or higher risk who have low-density lipoprotein (LDL) levels <130 mg/dL.
 See the Atherosclerotic Cardiovascular Disease Risk Markers topic for more information on ACS risk assessment.

 Midregional proadrenomedullin, growth differentiation factor 15, and copeptin are all being investigated for their prognostic value in acute coronary syndrome (ACS).
 However, they are not currently recommended for clinical use.
-Additionally, although creatine kinase-muscle and brain isoenzyme (CK-MB) and myoglobin were both previously used in ACS, they are no longer recommended unless troponin testing is unavailable.
+Additionally, although creatine kinase-muscle and brain isoenzyme (CK-MB) and myoglobin were both previously recommended for ACS, they are no longer preferred tests unless troponin testing is unavailable.

 Indications for Testing

-- Assess risk for future ACS in adults
+- Screen and assess risk for future ACS in adults

 - Diagnose ACS in patients who present with prolonged chest pain (which may radiate to the left arm, shoulder, or jaw) and other symptoms such as diaphoresis, dyspnea, nausea, abdominal pain, syncope, and suggestive ECG changes